The International Association for Promoting Geoethics (IAPG)

 4) Click on the link ‘Have a coupon?’

-5) Enter the code I have given you above.
-This will apply the discount.
+5) Enter the code above.
+This applies the 70% discount.

 6) Pay the remaining value.